Please find below the answers to some of the questions I get asked by my clients and prospects.

 Firstly, writing is a high-concentration task.
 If I interrupt my flow to take calls and reply to emails, it can take some time to get back into the ‘zone’.
 However, I will respond as soon as I can when I take a break – and if it’s your bid I’m working on, you will be happier if I am focused.

-Secondly, part of bid writing is gathering information and talking to subject matter experts, so I may be busy on the phone already, or on a Skype call.
+Secondly, part of bid writing is gathering information and talking to subject matter experts, so I may be busy on the phone already, or on a Zoom or Teams call.

 Lastly, I also conduct training courses for my clients, which means I can’t pick up the phone when I am in full flow during a training course.
 I will, of course, get back to you as soon as we have a break.